axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/customization/case-item-details.rst

 |case-standard|

-   **Important**
+   .. important:: "Data and Description" panel always displays, we cannot override its

-   "Data and Description" panel always displays, we cannot override its content or hide/show this panel.
+                 content or hide/show this panel.

 .. _customization-case-item-details-how-to-override-ui:

 How to custom Case item details UI